-As a consultant and trainer Dr. Spich has worked with such companies as Hughes Space and Communications, Northrop-Grumman, The Governor's Principle Leadership Institute at UCLA, ENEL of Italy, Amgen, Akzo-Nobel, Disney, Isabella Fiore, Sierra Systems and the Getty Conservation Institute of the Getty Museum.
+As a consultant and trainer, Dr. Spich has worked with such companies as Hughes Space and Communications, Northrop-Grumman, ENEL of Italy, CCMC of Chile, Amgen, Akzo-Nobel, Disney, Isabella Fiore, Sierra Systems and the Getty Conservation Institute of the Getty Museum.
 He is also an invited reviewer of entrepreneurial proposals for state funding for the CalTIP Program of the California Technology and Trade Agency.
-In addition he is presently working with Austrian institutions in Graz to set up an international management training program for southeast Europe.

 Robert Grosse and Robert Spich.
 (October 2009).
 "Terrorism and International Business: The Case of Banking."

 Robert Spich.
 (April 2011).
 "SGGI Proposal for Trade Consortium in the Southland."